- 2 anchovy fillets

 - 2 tablespoons Dijon mustard

-- 4 slices of white bread, crusts removed, brushed with olive oil and lightly toasted
+- 8 slices of white bread, crust removed, tossed in olive oil, seasoned with salt and pepper and toasted